Japanese Knotweed Identification

 - Distinct upright, semi-woody, hollow stems with nodes like bamboo, with a diameter up to 4 cm (1.6 in).
 The stems are pale-green, often with red or purple speckles in late spring to mid-autumn.

-- Hollow branches of zig-zag shape holding the leaves.
-Leaves sit alternatively on the opposite sides of the branch.
+- Hollow branches of a zig-zag shape holding the leaves.
+Leaves sit alternately on the opposite sides of the branch.

 - Leaves and side shoots grow from nodes.